quii/learn-go-with-tests/math.md

 thing you're trying to achieve - the 'feature' - is complete.

-These tests are sometimes called 'acceptance tests', sometimes called 'feature test'.
+These tests are sometimes called 'acceptance tests', sometimes called 'feature tests'.
 The idea is that you write a really high level test to describe what you're trying to achieve - a user clicks a button on a website, and they see a complete list of the Pokémon they've caught, for instance.
 When we've written that test, we can then write more tests - unit tests -